 Mattress Guides

-King vs. Queen Bed
+King vs Queen Bed

 At 16 inches wider, a king bed offers more room to stretch out in than a queen.
 On the other hand, queen beds are sold more than any other size bed in the U.S. So what makes the smaller queen more popular than the larger king?
 While their size is the main difference, there are multiple benefits and drawbacks to both mattress sizes.
+This guide breaks down everything you need to know about the king vs queen bed so you can confidently decide which one fits your needs best.

 King Size Beds